 International suppliers may operate under different national compliance requirements from your organization.

-For example, the European Union General Data Protection Regulation (GDPR) is required for companies that operate within the EU or that handle the data of EU citizens.
-Therefore, if you have clientele in the EU, you’ll need to assure that your suppliers comply with GDPR demands regardless of their location.
+For example, the European Union General Data Protection Regulation (GDPR) is required for companies that operate within the EU or handle EU citizens’ data.
+Therefore, if you have clientele in the EU, you must ensure that your suppliers comply with GDPR demands regardless of location.

 This means that you are responsible for notifying your customers within 72 hours if one of your vendors is processing EU personal data on your behalf and suffers a breach.
 In addition, if the vendor wasn’t in compliance with the GDPR, you could face fines since you’re the data controller.